matinjugou/py_chess/readme.md

 How to use
 ---------------
-Just downloads all those files and use command below
+Just download all those files and use command below
 ```
 python main.py
 ```